 Caching

-PlanAI provides powerful caching capabilities to improve performance and reduce costs, especially when working with expensive operations like LLM API calls or complex computations.
+PlanAI makes it easy to cache the results of TaskWorkers based on the input data.
+This can help improve performance and reduce costs, especially when working with expensive operations like LLM API calls or complex computations.

 Overview